-- 1 In the Toolpaths Manager, expand the Properties under the Makino Machine Group and click Stock setup. - 2 Enter the following values in the dialog box: - Select Cylindrical in the Shape section, and select Z as the cylinder axis. - Enter 40 for the cylinder height and 70 for the diameter. - Select Display and Fit screen to show the stock boundaries.
+- 1. In the Toolpaths Manager, expand the Properties under the Makino Machine Group and click Stock setup. - 2.
+Enter the following values in the dialog box: - Set the Shape to Cylindrical, and set the Axis to Z. - Enter 40 for the cylinder height and 70 for the diameter. - Select Display and Fit screen to show the stock boundaries.

-3 Click OK to complete the stock setup.
+3. Click OK to complete the stock setup.